kunalSHU/MeanStackApp/README.md

 ---

 ## Edit a file
+## To run the server use npm run dev, To run the front end use ng serve -o
 You’ll start by editing this README file to learn how to edit a file in Bitbucket.

 1. Click **Source** on the left side.